Zeeny-lin/Robust-Vessel-Classification-from-Global-AIS-Trajectories-A-ST-Encoder-and-TCN-GA-Coupled-Model/README.md

 Zhenyi Lin, ADC(Fujian), Fuzhou University, Fuzhou, 350108, China

 ##
 This repository contains the main model code for the paper **"Robust Vessel Classification from Global AIS Trajectories: A Spatiotemporal Encoder and TCN-GA Coupled Model"**.
-The code is reorganized from the latest main multi-head self-attention implementation in `model.py` and split into paper-aligned, reproducible modules.

 ## Research Objective